Education: Future Frontiers. The Implications of AI, Automation and 21st Century Skills Needs Report: Keynotes

 Implications for Education

 The passport that today’s kindergarten students will need for life and work in 2040 includes the strong foundations provided by a great school education which starts with literacy and numeracy and which goes well beyond it and the higher order skills provided by quality post-school education and training.
-While 21st-century skills are by no means new, it is particularly in recent years that educators have explored whether they need to be explicitly taught, included in academic content standards and routinely assessed, and the extent to which these skills are subject specific or transferrable.
+While 21st-century skills are by no means new, it is particularly in recent years that educators have explored whether they need to be explicitly taught, including in academic content standards, and routinely assessed, and the extent to which these skills are subject-specific or transferrable.

 Author: AI.Business